ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/create-and-use-a-container.md

 resolving objects.

 > [!TIP]
-> The primary implementation of this interface that you will use in your application is @Rezolver.TargetContainer.
+> The primary implementation of this interface that you will use in your application is @Rezolver.TargetContainer -
+> either created implicitly by the framework or explicitly in your own code.

 ## @Rezolver.IContainer

 This is the interface through which we resolve objects.
-The interface does not expose any registration mechanisms at all (even if the 'standard' implementations of those classes all do) - only the ability to request objects from the container.
+The interface does not expose any registration mechanisms at all (even if the classes providing the 'standard' implementations all do) - only the ability to request objects from the container.

 This interface does not mandate that a container has an `ITargetContainer`, it's simply the case